Dishapoojari11/Dormancy_risk_analysis/README.md

 | Statistical validation | Kruskal-Wallis ×2, Mann-Kendall, Mann-Whitney U, Spearman correlation | Confirm patterns are statistically real, not artifacts of a small sample |

 ------------------------------------------
+## Key Insights

+- **Dormancy has grown every single year since 2015** — total system-wide unclaimed deposits rose from ₹6,835 Cr to ₹62,314 Cr (9.1×).
+A Mann-Kendall trend test confirms this is a real, near-perfect monotonic trend (τ = 1.0, p < 0.001), not a cyclical pattern.
+- **Banks split into three statistically distinct behavioural clusters** (K-Means, silhouette score 0.93): a stable majority, a small fast-growing group, and a "Large Legacy" group holding outsized balances.
+- **The Large Legacy cluster is 100% Public Sector Banks.** PSBs held **81.7% of all system-wide dormancy in 2024** despite being a small fraction of the 175 banks studied — the top 3 alone (SBI, PNB, Canara Bank) account for 45.4% of the total.
+- **Larger dormancy balances grow faster, not slower** — a "size-growth paradox" (Spearman ρ = 0.64, p < 0.001) that undercuts the assumption that scale brings stability.
+- **Concentration risk (HHI) varies sharply by bank type** — Regional Rural Banks run the most concentrated dormancy (mean HHI 0.72, mostly piled into one account type), while Payment Banks are the most diversified (0.08).
+- **The raw COVID-era jump in average dormancy (+153%) is not statistically significant** at α=0.05 (Mann-Whitney p = 0.11) once the high variance in the post-2020 period is accounted for — a useful reminder that a striking average and a confirmed effect aren't always the same thing.